Saxagliptin and dapagliflozin (Oral)

 Ketoacidosis (high ketones and acid in the blood) may occur while you are using saxagliptin and dapagliflozin.
 This can be life-threatening and requires immediate medical attention.
 Your doctor may give you insulin, fluid, and carbohydrate replacement to treat this condition.
 Tell your doctor right away if you have nausea, vomiting, trouble breathing, increased thirst or urination, or stomach pain.

-saxagliptin and dapagliflozin may cause hypoglycemia (low blood sugar).
+Saxagliptin and dapagliflozin may cause hypoglycemia (low blood sugar).
 This is more common when saxagliptin and dapagliflozin is taken together with certain medicines.
 Low blood sugar must be treated before it causes you to pass out (unconsciousness).
 People feel different symptoms of low blood sugar.
 It is important that you learn which symptoms you usually have so you can treat it quickly.
-Talk to your doctor about the best way to treat low blood sugar.
+Some symptoms of low blood sugar include: behavior changes that are similar to being drunk, blurred vision, cold sweats, confusion, cool, pale skin, difficulty with thinking, drowsiness, excessive hunger, a fast heartbeat, headaches that continue, nausea, shakiness, slurred speech, or unusual tiredness or weakness.
+Talk to your doctor about how to treat low blood sugar.

 Hyperglycemia (high blood sugar) may occur if you do not take enough or skip a dose of your medicine, overeat or do not follow your meal plan, have a fever or infection, or do not exercise as much as usual.
 High blood sugar can be very serious and must be treated right away.
 It is important that you learn which symptoms you have in order to treat it quickly.
 Talk to your doctor about the best way to treat high blood sugar.

-Make sure any doctor or dentist who treats you knows that you are using saxagliptin and dapagliflozin. saxagliptin and dapagliflozin may affect the results of certain medical tests (eg, urine glucose tests may not be accurate).
+Make sure any doctor or dentist who treats you knows that you are using saxagliptin and dapagliflozin.
+You may need to stop using saxagliptin and dapagliflozin for at least 3 days before you have surgery.
+Saxagliptin and dapagliflozin may affect the results of certain medical tests (eg, urine glucose tests may not be accurate).

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.